devluxor/buzzle/DESIGN.md

   )
 end
 ```
 If `@input_errors` is assigned to a value (not `nil`), it will become the route's return value, via the `||` logical operator, and thus the body of the following HTTP request; but, if no errors were found (having a `nil` value), then the main code of the route will be executed.
-To illustrate this approach even more, here it is another example of the filter for the `POST` HTTP request to send new values for a board, and the corresponding route:
+To illustrate this approach even more, here it is another example of the filter for the `POST` HTTP request to send new values when editing a board, and the corresponding route:

 ```ruby
 # This is executed before the route: